Portugal is quickly becoming a top destination for US citizens and expats worldwide.

 Does Portugal allow dual citizenship?

-Yes, Portugal does allow dual citizenship.
-While the country does not have specific dual nationality agreements, the Portuguese government, in line with Portuguese nationality law, does allow second citizenship with several countries and will not require you to give up your original citizenship to become a Portuguese citizen, and simultaneously, an EU citizen.
+Yes, Portugal dual citizenship is allowed.
+While the country does not have specific dual nationality agreements, the Portuguese government, in line with Portuguese nationality law, does allow second citizenship with several countries and will not require you to give up your original citizenship to become a Portuguese citizen and, simultaneously, an EU citizen.

 - Portuguese language proficiency